How Children Learn Best

 During literacy lessons children work towards a final piece of writing focusing on the skills that they have practised over time.
 Children from an early age are given a choice on how they want to present their writing in their books or own creations.
 Teachers give regular feedback to children and editing time is given to allow children to reflect on how they can improve their writing – like a real author!

-At The Brook handwriting is developed through:
+At the Brook Infant School handwriting is developed through:

 - Practical activities developing fine motor skills, e.g. threading, using tweezers, scissor control, finger gym and funky finger activities.

 - ‘Write Dance’ activities from Nursery through to Year 2 to support gross and fine motor development through music and movement.